South Korea to extend COVID-19 curbs into Lunar New Year holidays

 Chung said the ongoing spread must be further dampened to facilitate South Korea’s vaccination campaign and the start of the spring school semester, which are respectively set for February and March.

-Some 117,000 doses of vaccines of Pfizer Inc, enough for about 60,000 people, will arrive in as early as mid-February via the global distribution scheme COVAX, Chung said.
+About 117,000 doses of vaccines of Pfizer Inc, enough for about 60,000 people, will arrive as early as mid-February via the global distribution scheme COVAX, Chung said.

-AstraZeneca will also ship its products for some 300,000 people starting February, also through COVAX, as the first batch of its shipment of vaccines for at least 1.3 million and up to 2.19 million in the first half of this year, he added.
+AstraZeneca will also ship its products for about 300,000 people starting February, also through COVAX, as the first batch of its shipment of vaccines for at least 1.3 million people and up to 2.19 million in the first half of this year, he added.

 The Korea Disease Control and Prevention Agency (KDCA) reported 355 new cases as of Saturday midnight, as the numbers fell under 400 for the first time in five days due in part to less testing during the weekend.